ezz118/flappy-bird/README.md

 Game rules
 -
- - Just press SPACE to make the descending bird fly upwards and fly between columns of green blocks without hitting them!
+ - Just press SPACE to make the descending bird fly upwards and fly between columns of green obstacles without hitting them!

 How to run Flappy Bird?
 -